copilotly/copilotly-resources/resources/user-guide/use-copilotly.md

 ## Additional Features

-You can also regenerate the text by clicking on the “Regenerate” button.
-You can also continue generating text by clicking on the “Continue Generation” button.

 ## Step 7A: Continue Generation

+If you want to continue generating text, you can click on the “Continue Generation” button.
+This will generate more text based on the same category and copilot.

 ![Continue Generation](./img/continue-gen.png)

 ## Step 7B: Regenerate

+If you want to regenerate the text, you can click on the “Regenerate” button.
+This will generate a new text based on the same category and copilot.

 ![Regenerate](./img/regenerate.png)